Secure Messaging is currently in BETA. To request access, please email us at support@apptoto.com.

 - Click “Save Settings.”

-Controlling Which Messages are Sent Securely
+Controlling Which Automated Messages are Sent Securely

 - Navigate to Messaging > Appointment Auto Messages tab in your Apptoto account.